Why Mixed Breed Dogs Make Incredible Pets · Kinship

 3. You’ll help raise awareness about adoption.

-There are tons of pathways to getting a new pet and adopting a dog from a shelter is an excellent one.
-Every time someone stops you on the sidewalk to give your mutt a little scratch behind the ears, you’ll be able to regale them with the tale of adopting your cute-as-hell dog, which might inspire them to go the rescue route, too.
-Even if you have a specific breed in mind, check out shelters first.
-There are hundreds of breed-specific shelters across the United States, specializing in everything from hypoallergenic opens in a new tabGoldendoodles to apartment-friendly Chihuahuas to retired Greyhounds.
+There are many pathways to bringing home a new pet, and adopting a dog in need from a shelter is an excellent one.
+Every time someone stops you outside to give your pet a little scratch under the chin, you’ll be able to regale them with the tale of adopting your adorable mixed-breed dog, which might inspire them to go the rescue route, too.

 4. Not just one, but two lives will be saved.